Pages

 3pm

 Lisa and I saw Trans-Siberian Orchestra back in Jacksonville in 2010, but we could only stay for the first half of the show because we had to get home for the baby-sitter.
-You will never see another “baby-sitter” appearance on the blog because this was the only evening ever that we had someone watch the kids while we went out.
-I take that back, grandma watched the Kellisa and Egypt while they slept once so Lisa and I could see a midnight showing of The Rocky Horror Picture Show.
+You will never see another “baby-sitter” typed on the blog because this was the only evening ever that we had someone watch the kids while we went out.
+I take that back, grandma watched Kellisa and Egypt while they slept once so Lisa and I could see a midnight showing of The Rocky Horror Picture Show.

 Monday, April 20, 2026